allisonznl/allisonznl.github.io/_posts/2019-08-14-gerchberg-saxton.md

 #### Handling Wavelength
 In original GS and our main algorithm, the retrieval algorithm must know the wavelength of the laser.
 For a single wavelength, we found the algorithm can reliably determine the wavelength to within about 5 nm.

 ![perfect beam]({{ a11isonliu.github.io}}assets/images/posts/2019/wavelength_perfectbeam.jpg)
-For multiple wavelengths, the algorithm does not perform very well
+For multiple wavelengths, the algorithm does not perform very well.

 ![multicol beam]({{ a11isonliu.github.io}}assets/images/posts/2019/wavelength_multbeam.jpg)

 ![wrong wavelength]({{ a11isonliu.github.io}}assets/images/posts/2019/pretty2.jpg)